KennethOtero/MyPlanner/README.md

 # My Planner Project

-Purpose:
+##Purpose

-This is a personal project of mine that allows users to keep track of their schoolwork.
-I wanted to create this mainly for myself as a way to stay on top of my homework.
-I wanted to do my own take on this concept and do it in the purest way possible, without any of the fluff other apps provide.
-My Planner utilizes the skillset I learned while pursuing my Associates degree and also some tech I learned while creating this project.
-The project utilizes AJAX to interact with my database without refreshing the page, allowing for a better user experience.
-My Planner doesn't utilize any frameworks (at the moment) and was created in pure JavaScript, PHP, MySQL, CSS, and HTML.
-Currently I run this site locally, so there aren't any plans to host it yet.
-If the site gets more advanced I may consider hosting.
+My Planner is a personal project that allows users to keep track of their schoolwork.
+I wanted to create this mainly as a way to stay on top of my assignments in the purest way possible, with the simplicity that an app like this provides.

-Functionality:

-Users can create and edit their accounts.
+##Functionality

+How does it work?
+Well, users can start by creating an account in My Planner.
 Upon account creation, users have to choose their starting semester (Spring, Summer, Fall) along with the year.
-After doing so, users can create their courses and create assignments for said courses.
-On the homepage, users can see all of their unfinished assignments, and on the tasks page edit those assignments to show completion, edit their contents, as well as create/edit more assignments, courses, or semesters.
+After doing so, users can create their courses and assignments for said courses.
+On the homepage, users can see all of their assignments that are due in the next 30 days.
+The tasks page is brains of the site, allowing users to edit assignments to show completion status, edit their contents, as well as create/edit more courses and semesters.
 The schedule page shows all of the user's classes throughout the week (Mon-Fri) for the current semester.
 If a day has more than one class, those classes are ordered by their start time.

-My Planner is also made to accomodate different screen sizes, utilizing a hamburger style menu on smaller screens.
+## Technical Details

+My Planner utilizes the skillset I learned while pursuing my Associates degree and also some tech I had to learn while creating this project.
+My Planner uses AJAX and PHP to interact with a MySQL database without refreshing the page, allowing for a better user experience as the page doesn't have to be reloaded or sent somewhere else.
+The database that My Planner runs on has full auditing, allowing devs to track sensitive information and any other database changes.
+My Planner doesn't utilize any frameworks and was created in pure JavaScript, PHP, MySQL, CSS, and HTML.